amolenk/dapr-hands-on/README.md

 ### End-state

-After completing all the assignments, the architecture has been changed to work with dapr.
+After completing all the assignments, the architecture has been changed to work with Dapr.
 For communicating messages, the **publish and subscribe** building-block is used.
 For doing request/response type communication with a service, the  **service-to-service invocation** building-block is used.
 And for storing the state of a vehicle, the **state management** building-block is used.

 ![](img/dapr-setup.png)